d-ornen/deployer/README.md

 ## Usage

-All project configuration store in `deploy-config.json` or `.deploy-config.json` file.
+All project configuration is stored in `deploy-config.json` or `.deploy-config.json` file.

 First of all, let's create a simple action.